$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Experiments

 \paragraph{\textbf{Multi-subject interpolation.}} A key attribute of the CLIP latent space is the ability to perform smooth interpolation between two sets of embeddings.
 We conducted experiments to demonstrate \ours's ability to learn and replicate this smooth latent space transition.
 We selected two distinct dog breeds ($<$dog1$>$, $<$dog2$>$) and two types of hats ($<$hat1$>$, $<$hat2$>$) as the concepts. \ours~was then used to estimate image embeddings for all four possible combinations, each corresponding to the input phrase ``a $<$dog$>$ wearing a $<$hat$>$.''
-Figure~\ref{fig:interpolation} showcases a gradual and seamless transition in the synthesized images from the top left to the bottom right.
-Unlike current diffusion models, which often exhibit sensitivity to input variations necessitating numerous iterations for desired outcomes, \ours~inherits CLIP's smooth latent space.
-This inheritance not only facilitates progressive changes in the conceptual domain but also extends the model's utility by enabling personalized \textbf{multi-subject interpolations}, a feature that is not inherently available in previous P-T2I methods.
+Fig.~\ref{fig:interpolation} showcases a gradual and seamless transition in the synthesized images from the top left to the bottom right.
+Unlike current diffusion models, which often exhibit sensitivity to input variations requiring numerous iterations of user interactions for desired outcomes, \ours~inherits CLIP's smooth latent space.
+This not only facilitates progressive changes in the conceptual domain but also extends the model's utility by enabling personalized \textbf{multi-subject interpolations}.